chichiwang/notes/languages/java/modern_java/README.md

   * Library to wire up existing systems into new workflows
     * Enterprise application integration
   * Provides support for many transports and connectors to enterprise systems

+### Data Access Libraries
+**Java Database Connectivity (JDBC)**
+Part of the Java Standard Library
+* JDBC drivers are available for all the popular relational databases
+* Provides an abstraction layer for data access so your code can move between different DBMSs
+* Is still too low level to be productive with

+**Object Relational Mappers (ORMs)**
+Rather than writing queries, everything is done through plain Java objects.
+* Hibernate
+* EclipseLink

+**SQL Domain-Specific Languages (DSLs)**
+Embed SQL's query language as a domain-specific language into Java.
+* jOOQ
+* QueryDSL

+There are two distinctive approaches to Database access in Java:
+1. Enterprise Java embraces the ORM approach by standardizing the Hibernate and EclipseLink APIs into Java Persistence Architecture (JPA).
+2. There is no standard for the SQL DSL approach.